gopro/labs/docs/README.md

 Follow the [manual firmware update instructions](install).

+See updates and changes in the [Release Notes](https://gopro.github.io/labs/control/notes/)

 Need help, or an have Labs questions, we have a dedicated [forum for Labs users](https://github.com/gopro/labs/discussions)

 Learn more information about the program on [GoPro.com](https://gopro.com/info/gopro-labs).